Modelling in Nuclear Science and Engineering 2023

 The conference will take place at Imperial College London, Exhibition Rd, South Kensington, London SW7 2BX

-The conference dinner will take place at Ognisko Restaurant, 55 Exhibition Rd, London SW7 2PG
+The conference dinner will take place at Ognisko Restaurant, 55 Exhibition Rd, London SW7 2PG.

 Organising Committee